Aditi0204-bh/Aditi0204-bh/README.md

 ---

-## 🧠 About Me
+## About Me

-- ⚙️ Engineering background with hands-on experience in Embedded Systems and hardware-software integration
+- Ex-Intern at Tech Mahindra
+- President at Rotaract Club of MCOE
-- 💻 Skilled in software development and data-driven problem solving
+- Skilled in software development and data-driven problem solving
-- 📊 Growing interest in financial systems, analytics, and decision-making models
+- Growing interest in financial systems, analytics, and decision-making models
-- 🏆 Leadership experience as President of Rotaract Club & Former Headgirl
+- Leadership experience as President of Rotaract Club & Former Headgirl
-- 🎭 Theatre artist and classical music singer — blending creativity with logic
+- Content writer, theatre artist and classical music singer (blending creativity with logic)

 I believe structured thinking and creativity can coexist — and that’s where meaningful systems are built.

 ---

-## 🎯 Current Focus
+## Current Focus

 - Strengthening problem-solving through software development
 - Exploring financial analytics and quantitative thinking